 Participation in a trial

-For every new HOVON trial, the HOVON Data Center sends out a survey (for the Netherlands; the Echelon will be taken into account) to assess which sites are willing to participate and how many patients they expect to contribute.
+For every new HOVON trial, HOVON sends out a survey to all hospitals that qualify (for the Netherlands; the study Echelon will be taken into account) to request if they are interested, if they have the required capacity and how many patients they expect to contribute.
 These surveys are always send out to the site contact person (as shown in the site details (section hospitals > contact details after log in), and trial coordinators (when known).